7 Luxury Watch Brands That Are Celebrating Chinese New Year 2021

 Harry Winston celebrates the Year of the Ox with a dramatic rose gold timepiece that the maison has added to its Premier collection.
 A powerful silhouette of an ox with its left hoof kicked up mid-air is designed onto a pillar box-red dial made from mother-of-pearl.

 The watch's bezel and lugs are set with brilliant-cut white diamonds and a standout emerald-cut jewel takes centre stage at 12 o'clock, which pays tribute to the late-Harry Winston's favourite diamond cut.
 This glamorous wristwatch is deliberately limited to just eight pieces worldwide.
 Why?
 The number eight is considered to be a lucky number in Chinese culture.

 Jaquet Droz Petite Heure Minute Relief & Peinture Buffalo

 A hardworking animal, the ox is highly valued in Chinese culture.
 People born under this zodiac sign are said to be diligent, dependable and honest, which is something Jaquet Droz says it takes seriously.

 The watchmaker's founders first fostered relations with China's imperial court as early as 1774 and, over the next 10 years, Jaquet Droz exported over 60 pieces to China, much to the delight of the Qianlong Emperor who was said to appreciate mechanical automaton watches.
 In fact, numerous Jaquet Droz pocket watches continue to be housed in the Imperial Palace Museum in the Forbidden City, Beijing.

-Fast forward 250 years, and 2021's zodiac sign has been depicted on four new handcrafted watches.
-Three come in red gold and one comes in white gold, and all are being released in a limited edition series of eight.
+Fast forward 250 years, and 2021's zodiac sign has been depicted on four newly handcrafted watches.
+Three come in red gold and one comes in white gold, and all are being released in a limited-edition series of eight.

 Piaget Altiplano Year of the Ox